Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 Glucosamine and Chondroitin

 Glucosamine and chondroitin are likely effective in cases of mild to moderate arthritis.
-Glucosamine and Chondroitin provide the essential structural materials which are required for healthy cartilage and also promote a healthy range of motion and flexibility of joints.
+Glucosamine and Chondroitin provide the essential structural materials that are required for healthy cartilage and also promote a healthy range of motion and flexibility of joints.

 I like the Solgar Extra Strength Glucosamine, Chondroitin, and MSM.
 Why?
 It meets Good Manufacturing Practices and Natural Products Association, which exceeds FDA requirements for quality and purity.